The IofC USA Team

 Sionne is a womanist researcher, writer, teacher and multimedia producer who spent eight years cultivating critical movements in the artist community of Ghana before returning to her hometown of Richmond, Virginia and joining the IofC team as Director of Marketing & Communications.

 Sionne received a master’s degree and a doctoral degree from the University of Southern California in American studies and ethnicity.
-She completed master’s work in fine arts from Howard University, where she focused on film production and criticism, and a bachelor’s degree in journalism from the University of Georgia.
+She completed work towards a masters in fine arts from Howard University, where she focused on film production and criticism, and a bachelor’s degree in journalism from the University of Georgia.
 Her multimedia research revolves around independent arts organizing, African women’s rights, African feminism, the rights of artists, the history of music production in Ghana and pan-African recollections of the transatlantic enslaved trade.
-When she is not at work, Sionne loves to be at the beach or out on the trails, exploring new places, interacting with folks of different cultures and checking out films and musical performances.
+When she is not at work, Sionne loves to be at the beach, checking out trails, exploring new places, interacting with folks of different cultures, writing and working on her performance art.

 Program Development Coordinator